 The South Coast is home to several vineyards that are as celebrated for their wine as for their idyllic landscape.
 They often have a fascinating history, such as the Coolangatta Estate

 near Berry, which was originally a convict-built village that’s been transformed into a gorgeous vineyard.
 Be sure to add the Crooked River Winery near Gerringong, Cupitt’s Estate

-in Ulladulla, or the Cambewarra Estate
+in the Shoalhaven and the Cambewarra Estate

 in Nowra, to your list of great spots for a tasting, meal or sunset drink.

 In the Kangaroo Valley you can cross the Hampden Bridge, which is Australia's last surviving wooden suspension bridge (although it may be more recognisable for its sandstone turrets).
 The Hampden Bridge is symbolic of the colonial history within Kangaroo Valley and visitors can learn more about this part of Australia's past at the Kangaroo Valley Pioneer Village Museum